haochien/drf-subscription-app-tutorial/Tutorial_Note/Tutorial7_OAuth2_Authentication.md

 ]
 ```

 Once request is sent, we will be redirect to the Google login page.

 ![image15](./Tutorial_Images/Google_OAuth/image15.png)

-After users finish the google login, they will be redirect to the redirect uri you provided in the request (i.e. `http://localhost:8000/api/auth/google/callback/`).
+After users finish the google login, they will be redirect to the redirect uri you provided in the request (i.e. `http://localhost:8000/api/auth/google/callback/`) with `code` attached.

+`localhost:8000/api/auth/google/callback/?code=4%2F0ATx3LY6o4aM1fmw4aSE9Gxw4kPFgJZ1_Mbc8xj2OFrdroVxZxS5xmxdbiJ48XyFcAzcBNw&scope=email+profile+openid+`

+We would need to use this code (the text between `?code=` and `&scope=`) to further fetch the user Google profile.

 Please note that this redirect uri must be registered in Google (see step 3 in above [Setting up Google APIs](#setting-up-google-apis))